555isfaiz/dotfiles/arch/config/awesome/lib/bling/docs/widgets/tabbed_misc.md

 ```

 ## Tasklist
-This module exports a function that can be added to your tasklist as an `update_callback`.
+The module exports a function that can be added to your tasklist as a `update_callback`

 ### Usage
 ```lua